The Russian fashion industry is looking for the silver lining - ExBulletin

 The Russian fashion industry is looking for the silver lining

-MOSCOW, June 27 (Reuters) – Beneath its glitzy facade, Russia’s high fashion industry faces an uncertain future.
+Beneath its glitzy facade, Russia’s haute couture industry faces an uncertain future.

 Dozens of Western designer brands have left Russia in a backlash against Moscow’s decision to send troops to Ukraine, leaving their domestic rivals to take center stage.